Jordan Gibson: St Patrick's Athletic

 In July 2020 he signed for Irish club St Patrick's Athletic.
 Gibson made his debut on 31 July 2020 in a 1–1 draw away to champions Dundalk at Oriel Park.
 On 3 October 2020, Gibson scored his first goal for the club, netting what turned out to be the winning goal in a 2–1 win away to Cork City at Turners Cross.
 He scored in what turned out to be the last of his 15 appearances for the club, opening the scoring in a 2–1 loss at home to Dublin rivals Bohemians on 9 November 2020 as his side missed out on European football on the last day of the season.

 Sligo Rovers

 On 4 January 2021 it was announced that Gibson had signed for fellow League of Ireland Premier Division club Sligo Rovers.
 He scored his first goal for the club in his second appearance, away to Waterford on 26 March 2021, setting up the equalizer for Romeo Parkes before going on to score a spectacular winner in the 53rd minute.

 Carlisle United

 He returned to England on 30 August 2021, signing with Carlisle United.
+Gibson scored his first goal for the club on 18 September, against Scunthorpe United in a 2–2 draw.

+On 7 October 2023, Gibson scored a hat-trick in a 3–1 win over Bolton Wanderers.
+Following relegation in the 2023–24 season, he was released by the club at the end of the season.

+Doncaster Rovers

+In May 2024, it was announced that he would sign for Doncaster Rovers on 1 July 2024.
+In September 2025, Gibson scored against former club Bradford City, subsequently receiving racist abuse online from a Bradford City fan.